 A big part of our solution to solving the pioneer gap is to lend at scale to thousands of social enterprises.
 However, reaching out and doing that many deals while ensuring a minimum standard (both in impact and in finances) is a huge challenge.
 In this article, we outline how we do so.

-We first began lending by reaching out and calling for applications from social entrepreneurs directly, hanging around the grapevine, and heading down for demo days with accelerators – not much different approach from most investors.
+We first began lending by reaching out and calling for applications from social entrepreneurs directly, hanging around the grapevine, and heading down for demo days with accelerators – not much different an approach from most investors.
 We quickly learnt that this was not a scalable approach.
-Meeting individual entrepreneurs and doing due diligence without prior contact with them requires time and effort which are in short supply.
+Meeting individual entrepreneurs and doing due diligence without prior contact with them required time and effort which are in short supply.
 While we learnt a lot through this experiment, there was only so many people we could meet or work with.
 We decided to take a different approach.

 In the process of conducting our initial loans, we spoke with a few social enterprise accelerators who groused that they recognised many social enterprises who were financially sustainable and were changing lives in a meaningful way but were unable to attract external funding.
 This resulted in our current approach of working with social enterprise aggregators to source for and support such social enterprises.

 Today, we partner with two main types of social enterprise aggregators.
 We structure deals and work with these aggregators at the ecosystem level to fund as many as 20-40% of the social enterprises within their network.
-By incorporating information and feedback from these partners, we gain a more accurate picture of the social enterprises at a lower cost.
+By incorporating information and feedback from these partners, we gain a more accurate picture of the social enterprises at lower cost.
 More importantly, we are able to fund social enterprises who are doing amazing work but would have otherwise gone unfunded.
-We have since predominantly partnered with two types of aggregators.
+We have since predominantly partnered with two types of aggregators:

-Type 1: Social Enterprise Accelerators:
+Type 1: Social Enterprise Accelerators

 These are social enterprise accelerators or incubators.
 They are organisations that support and work with social enterprises for periods ranging from 3 to 36 months in the growth.
 A full list of our partners can be seen on our website.

 Type 2: Market Access Providers